Leigh and Penshurst walk

 From Hoath Corner all routes head north to another tiny settlement at Hill Hoath, where there is a choice of endings.
 You can either continue through the picturesque village of Chiddingstone and return from Penshurst station, or take a longer route looping back through Penshurst village to Leigh station.

 Both Penshurst and Chiddingstone have interesting historic houses which you could visit, and all the routes go through at least one of these villages.
 Penshurst Place is a well-preserved medieval manor house with an attractive formal garden, the home of the Sidney family since the 16thC.
-It is open weekends from mid-February to March, and daily from April to October; admission (2018) is £11.50, or £9.50 for the gardens only.
+It is open weekends from mid-February to March, and daily from April to October; admission is £12.50, or £10.50 for the gardens only (2020).
 Chiddingstone Castle is a castellated manor house rebuilt in the 19thC, containing an unusual collection of art and curiosities left behind by its late owner, Denys Eyre Bower.
-It is open Sun–Wed from April to October; admission (2018) is £9.50.
+The grounds are usually open but currently the house is only open Sundays and a few weekdays from August to October; admission is £9.50 (2020).

 The Wealden soil does not drain well and parts of the walk can be muddy even after moderate amounts of rain.

 In addition to the routes outlined above you could simply omit the outer loops on those walk options which feature a crossover design, making two very Short Walks.
 Either of these would be a good choice if you wanted to spend time visiting Penshurst Place.

 The short Alternative Circular Walk – which does not go through Penshurst itself! – has been included here for completeness.
 The Penshurst Circular walk (#300) contains some more satisfying circular routes from this station, the longer versions of which take in Bough Beech reservoir to the north of the railway line.